mgharbik/solidus_slider/README.md

 ### Using the slider

-Spree 3 uses the bootstrap framework and a default slider template is available for bootstrap 3 `spree/shared/_slider.html.erb`.
+Solidus uses the bootstrap framework and a default slider template is available for bootstrap 3 `spree/shared/_slider.html.erb`.

 Example usage: